An-u-rag/model-blockchain/README.md

 7. test - The pure transaction which the sensor wants to relay to the blockchain network.
 8. corrupt_test - adulterated transaction.

-Important Methods:
+Important Methods:<br />
-  1. DHTSensor Object -
+  1. DHTSensor Object - <br />
      constuctor - takes in 2 values.
-(String ipaddress, flaot frequencyband) .Sense(float temperature, float humidity) - This method is used to sense th3e values of temperature and humidity passed in as a parameter.
-Takes two parameters.
+(String ipaddress, flaot frequencyband)<br />
+    .Sense(float temperature, float humidity) - This method is used to sense th3e values of temperature and humidity passed in as a parameter.
+Takes two parameters. <br />
-    .GetTemp() - Gets the temperature of the sensor's recorded value.
+    .GetTemp() - Gets the temperature of the sensor's recorded value.<br />
-    .GetHumdity() - Gets the humidity of the sensor's recorded value.
+    .GetHumdity() - Gets the humidity of the sensor's recorded value.<br />

-  2. BlockchainNode Object i.e nodeList[] -
+  2. BlockchainNode Object i.e nodeList[] - <br />
-    .StartBlockchain() - Initiates the Blockchain Object on that particular object of BlockchainNode.
+    .StartBlockchain() - Initiates the Blockchain Object on that particular object of BlockchainNode.<br />
-    .sendTransaction(Transaction t, time_t sTime, int closeNodeCount) - recieves transaction "t" from the sensor at time "sTime" and tells that closeNodeCount-1 other nodes got it too.
+    .sendTransaction(Transaction t, time_t sTime, int closeNodeCount) - recieves transaction "t" from the sensor at time "sTime" and tells that closeNodeCount-1 other nodes got it too.<br />
-    .bChain.DisplayBlockchain() - Prints out the Blockchain on that node.
+    .bChain.DisplayBlockchain() - Prints out the Blockchain on that node.<br />

-Now, we can test out some cases witht he above information.
+Now, we can test out some cases witht he above information.<br />
-Considering all default values already provided, we can make 3 cases mainly for testing security.
+Considering all default values already provided, we can make 3 cases mainly for testing security.<br />

 Case 1 : When three transactions to the nodes are sent and none of them are intercepted.
-The below should be the method calls from line 60 to 70 in "main.cpp".
+The below should be the method calls from line 60 to 70 in "main.cpp".<br />
     		//Transmitting correct transaction to node 1.
     		nodeList[0].StartBlockchain();
 		nodeList[0].sendTransaction(test,sTime,closeNodeCount);

 		// Transmitting correct transaction to node 2.